ODINAKACHUKWU/taskie/README.md

 2. Change directory into the root of the project directory.

-3. Run `bundle install` on the terminal to install project dependecies.
+3. Run `bundle install` and `yarn install` on the terminal to install project dependecies.

 4. Run `rails db:migrate` on the terminal to create database table(s).